Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Introduction

-In summary, our contributions are as follows --- \ul{(a)} We introduce \textbf{\method}, a method that allows practitioners to ``bring their own KG'' with \textit{no} training data for QA and have a natural language interface for querying the KG ready within a day. \ul{(b)} Inspired by intrinsic motivation in humans to acquire knowledge, we develop an LLM-backed exploration module, which independently explores the KG to gather query-program exemplars (exploration corpus).
-We then demonstrate that ICL-based QA models perform competitively with models that use annotated training data, demonstrating the effectiveness of our exploration. \ul{(c)} We show that our proposed inverse-consistency re-ranking along with L2M prompting greatly improve zero-shot generation with LLMs, allowing us to be effective in our challenging unsupervised setting. \ul{(d)} We demonstrate that \method is effective on small-scale (MoviesKG; ${10}^5$ edges) as well as large-scale KGs (Freebase; 3$\times{10}^9$ edges).
-On GrailQA and MetaQA datasets, we demonstrate that \method provides dramatic improvements of 27.89 and 58.02 F1, respectively, over a zero-shot baseline.
-We further show that \method scales with model size and can \textit{outperform} a state-of-the-art fine-tuned model on zero-shot queries by 7.08 points on GrailQA when combined with a strong base LLM (GPT-3.5).
+In summary, our contributions are as follows---\ulb{(a)} we introduce \textbf{\method}, a method that allows practitioners to ``bring their own KG'' with \textit{no} training data and have a natural language query interface ready within a day. \ulb{(b)} Inspired by intrinsic motivation, we develop an LLM-backed exploration module, which explores the KG to gather query-program exemplars.
+We demonstrate that ICL-based models that use our exploration perform competitively with models that use annotated training data. \ulb{(c)} We show that our proposed inverse-consistency re-ranking and L2M prompting greatly improve the quality of zero-shot generation. \ulb{(d)} We demonstrate that \method is effective on both small- (MoviesKG; ${10}^5$ edges) and large-scale KGs (Freebase; 3$\times{10}^9$ edges).
+On GrailQA and MetaQA, \method provides dramatic improvements of 27.89 and 59.88 F1, respectively, over a zero-shot baseline. \ulb{(e)} We show that \method scales with model size and even \textit{outperforms} a state-of-the-art fine-tuned model on zero-shot queries by 7.08 F1 on GrailQA using a larger LM (GPT-3.5). \ulb{(f)} Finally, we demonstrate that \method is able to operate in arbitrary domains without training data, showing a strong 46.33 F1 gain using a materials science KG.